Llanharan RFC - A History

 Pre National Leagues - An Era of Success

 Prior to the national leagues we had established a deserved reputation as great cup fighters.
 We ran the great clubs of the time such as Pontypool, Cardiff and Pontypridd close, losing once to Pontypridd on a penalty shoot out.
 But we also claimed the scalps of Glamorgan Wanderers, Tredegar, Penarth and Abertillery who were then part of the so called “first class” elite of Welsh rugby.
 Twice we reached the quarter finals, losing gallantly to Aberavon (1988) and Cardiff (1989), a remarkable achievement for a village club.
 It was a great era in our history, earning the title Whitbread and Rugby World Junior Club of the Year in 1989 after being runner up in 1988.

 It merely reflected sustained success on the domestic front – East District title holders eight times from 1977 to 1989, Usher Cup winners in 1982 and 83, and Silver Ball finalists in 1977 and 1979.

-Llanharan played their first Sunday game of rugby on February 3rd 2013 when a postponed Swalec Cup match was staged - but the away team ran out 32-18 winners.
+Llanharan played their first Sunday game of rugby on February 3rd 2013, a second consecutive icy winter, when a postponed Swalec Cup match was staged - but the away Beddau team ran out 32-18 winners.